Debt and cash flow strategy

 The math supports it

-Cash out should support a broader plan.
-It should never be the plan itself.
+Cash-out should support a broader plan.
+Without a defined purpose, this is usually a bad idea.
+It should never be the whole plan by itself.

 When it usually does not make sense

-- Risk tolerance does not match new structure
+- Risk tolerance does not match having everything tied to the home

 How to evaluate the decision properly